fetchai/colearn/docs/intro_tutorial_mli.md

 set_equal_weights(all_learner_models)
 ```

-And then we can move to the final stage, which is training with Collective Learning.
+And then we can move on to the final stage, which is training with Collective Learning.
 The function `collective_learning_round` performs one round of collective learning.
 One learner is selected to train and propose an update.
 The other learners vote on the update, and if the vote passes then the update is accepted.